rxxsta/25daysofchristmas/challenges/day6_Data_Exfiltration_Techniques.md

 Guess we should google for a zip file cracker in Kali or another tool we can download.

-I found this BAD BOY (also in the supporting documents)
+I found this BAD BOY (apparently also in in the supporting documents)
 ![bad boy](https://i.imgur.com/HDnamkm.png)\
 fcrackzip

 Too bad Kali doesn't come with it, but we can download it with the command\
 `sudo apt install fcrackzip`

-And we just replace "numbers.zip" with "christmaslists.zip" and boom!
-It found the password!
+And we just replace "numbers.zip" with "christmaslists.zip".
 I think we could still use rockyou.txt.
 I don't think they would give us a super hard password just yet... lol

+boom
 ![cracked zip](https://i.imgur.com/NUAbzkw.png)

 AND NOW we can unzip it with the password we found.

 And we have Little Jimmy's list.
 ![list](https://i.imgur.com/msg4j4J.png)
-The flavor text is hilarious 😂.
+The flavor text is kinda funny 😂.

 ## Challenge 3: What was hidden within the file

 It's probably talking about the jpg file.
-Let's use steghide (as suggested).
-I don't think Kali comes out of the box with this either :(.
+Let's use steghide (as suggested).\
+I don't think Kali comes out of the box with this either :(.\
 Download it with `sudo apt install steghide`.

 run `steghide extract -sf TrHackMe.jpg` and it extracts a hidden text file!